valtimo-platform/valtimo-documentation/extending-valtimo/form-flow/whitelist-spring-bean.md

 # Whitelisting Spring beans

-Form flows can contain SpEL expressions.
+It is possible to use SpEL expressions in Form flows.
 These expressions can make use of Spring beans.
 This page shows how Spring beans can be used by Form flow expressions.

 ## FormFlowBean annotation